Emotions drive your daily decisions. You may think you use logic and reasoning, but your choices are tied to emotion more than anything else.

 Which Emotions Attract the Most Marketing Engagement in Content?

-A study was done by Buzzsumo analyzing the top 10,000 most-shared articles on the web.
-Those articles were then mapped to emotions to see which emotions had the greatest influence on content.
+A 2017 study by Buzzumo and marketer Noah Kagan analyzed the top 10,000 most-shared articles on the web.
+Those articles were then mapped to emotions to see which had the greatest influence on content.

 - Awe (25%)

 - Amusement (15%)

 Some of the least popular emotions were sadness (1%), surprise (2%), and anger (6%).